-Some assets are easy to divide in a divorce - selling a car and dividing the profits is usually a no-brainer.
-Dividing stock options, however, can present a unique set of challenges.
-Stock options that can't be sold to a third party or don't have any real value (for example, stock options in a private company or unvested options) can be difficult to value and divide.
+Some assets are easy to divide in a divorce—for example, selling a car and dividing the profits is usually a no-brainer.
+Dividing stock options, however, is more complicated.
+Stock options in a private company or unvested options can be difficult to value and divide.

 Here's a typical Silicon Valley scenario: One spouse lands a great job working for a start-up company, and as part of the compensation package, receives stock options subject to a four-year vesting schedule.
-The couple is unsure whether the start-up will continue as is, be acquired, or fold up like many other companies in the Valley.
+The couple is unsure whether the start-up will continue as is, be acquired, or fold up like many other startups.

-Under California law, there is a presumption that any assets - including stock options - acquired from the date of marriage until the date the parties separate (referred to as the "date of separation") are considered "community property."
-This presumption is referred to as a "general community property presumption."
-Community property is divided equally between the spouses (a 50/50 split) in a divorce.
+Under California law, there is a presumption that any assets—including stock options—acquired from the date of marriage until the date the parties separate (the "date of separation") are considered community property.
+Community property is typically divided equally between the spouses (a 50/50 split) in a divorce.

 So, generally speaking, any stock options granted to the employee spouse before the couple married or after the couple separated are considered the employee spouse's separate property, and not subject to division in the divorce.

-The "date of separation" is a very important date, because it establishes separate property rights.
 The date of separation is the date that one spouse subjectively decided that the marriage was over and then objectively did something to implement that decision, such as moving out.
+The date of separation is very important because it establishes separate property rights.

 Many divorcing couples argue over the exact date of separation, because it may have a major impact on which assets are considered community property (and thus subject to equal division) or separate property.
 For example, stock options received before the date of separation are considered community property and subject to equal division, but any options or other property received after that date are considered the separate property of the spouse that receives them.

-Coming back to the hypothetical above, let's assume that there is no argument over the date of separation.
+Coming back to our hypothetical Silicon Valley couple, let's assume that there is no argument over the date of separation.
 However, the couple discovers that some of the options "vested" during the marriage and before the date of separation.
 They now have to determine how this might impact the division.

 However, the courts in California disagree with this view, and have held that even though unvested options may not have a present fair market value, they are subject to division in a divorce.

 So how does the court determine what portion of the options belong to the non-employee spouse?
-Generally, courts use one of several formulas (commonly referred to as "time rules").
+Generally, courts use one of several formulas (often called "time rules").

 The Hug formula is used in cases where the options were primarily intended to attract the employee to the job and reward past services.
 The formula used in Hug is: